ajguerrer/notebook/content/google-testing-blog/blog.md

 - Premature performance optimization makes bad code.
 Develop in a clean, maintainable and extensible manner *first*, and then let benchmarks drive performance optimizations.[^4]

+## The Seven Plagues of Software Testing

+- **Aimlessness** - Do not test for the sake of testing.
+Every test should have a goal.
+Document what works and analyze what doesn't.
+Then, share with your colleagues.[^9]
+- **Repetitiveness** - Running the same test suite over again without finding new bugs does not mean that there are no bugs.
+Variation is healthy.[^10]
+- **Amnesia** - Chances are the problem your are trying to solve has been solved before.
+If the same issue keeps stinging you, or you had to answer a question the hard way, document it and put it in a place others will find it.[^11]
+- **Boredom** - A bored tester rushes through the tactical aspects of testing without considering the interesting strategic aspects.
+The day testing gets "figured out" is the day it gets completely automated away.[^12]
+- **Homelessness** - Testers are homeless.
+They don't actually live in the software like users do.
+  Some bugs are only found with the hands of users doing their work in their environment.[^13]
+- **Blindness** - Software is a series of electromagnetic fluctuations on a storage media.
+Thats hardly a helpful visual for a software tester.
+So, we rely on auxiliary tools to provide useful feedback, but what other useful information are we blind to?[^14]
+- **Entropy** - Testers introduce entropy by increasing the amount of things developers need to do.
+  This is unavoidable, but preventative.
+As developers do more *during* development, entropy tends towards its minimum.[^15]

 [^1]: https://testing.googleblog.com/2017/04/where-do-our-flaky-tests-come-from.html
 [^2]: https://testing.googleblog.com/2017/02/discomfort-as-tool-for-change.html
 [^3]: https://testing.googleblog.com/2007/10/post-release-closing-loop_02.html